burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### 3. warning

-Shows the given compile-time warning message message without affecting the validity of the program.
+Shows the given compile-time warning message without affecting the validity of the program.

 ```cpp
 #warning "Hello"